 Classifying inventory and optimising stock levels with Dynamics 365 Business Central

-Stock classification is an important part of effective inventory management.
+Stock classification is essential for effective inventory management.
 By grouping stock items based on their value to your business, you can prioritise which items to stock/not stock and in what quantities.
 It can also help you focus your time, in terms of analysis, forecasting, and ordering, on the groups that are most important to the business.

-Ultimately, stock classification is a useful tool for ensuring you’re carrying the correct levels of each inventory item and preventing over- or under-stocking.
+Ultimately, stock classification is a valuable tool for ensuring you’re carrying the correct levels of each inventory item and preventing over- or under-stocking.

 In this post, we’ll examine the inventory classification functionality in Microsoft Dynamics 365 Business Central/NAV and explain how EazyStock can deliver additional capabilities.

-EazyStock is an established inventory optimisation app that can be found in Microsoft Appsource.
+EazyStock is an established inventory optimisation app that can be found in Microsoft AppSource.
 With our ready-made connector, it’s easier than ever to integrate EazyStock with Business Central to provide advanced inventory management capabilities.
-In other posts, we’ve looked at demand forecasting and replenishment.
+In previous posts, we’ve examined demand forecasting and replenishment.
 In this one, we’re going to focus on inventory classification and stock level optimisation.
-Here’s an overview of what these are:

 ABC inventory classification and Business Central

-Dynamics 365 Business Central uses a simple and very common form of inventory classification, called ABC inventory analysis, to inform its stock management and reordering calculations.
-To use an ABC analysis framework with Business Central, you first need to manually categorise your stock items into groups based on similar characteristics.
+Dynamics 365 Business Central uses ABC inventory analysis for inventory classification, a simple and widely used method for informing its stock management and reordering calculations.
+To use Business Central’s ABC analysis framework, you first need to categorise your stock items into groups based on similar characteristics manually.
 This is typically done in a spreadsheet.

-Microsoft defines ABC classification as grouping items based on their value and volume relative to total stock.
-So ‘A’ items, which have a high value and are stocked in low volumes, are treated differently to ‘C’ items, which conversely are carried in high volumes and have a low comparative value.
+Items are then grouped based on their value and volume relative to total stock.
+So ‘A’ items, which have a high value and are stocked in low volumes, are treated differently from ‘C’ items, which, conversely, are carried in high volumes and have a low comparative value.

-With your items categorised you then need to upload this information into your ERP and then assign a suitable reordering policy to each item.
+Once your items are categorised, you then need to upload this information into your ERP and then assign a suitable reordering policy to each item.
 In Business Central, there are four reordering policies:

 Each can be assigned to different ABC categories.
-For example, you may assign the ‘Order’ reorder policy to A items because they are more expensive and therefore not stocked, or assign the ‘Maximum Quantity’ reorder policy to C items that you’re happy to stock in larger volumes.
+For example, you may assign the ‘Order’ reorder policy to A items because they are more expensive and therefore stocked in smaller quantities, or assign the ‘Maximum Quantity’ reorder policy to C items that you’re happy to stock in larger volumes.

-However, analysing and classifying every inventory item is a time-consuming task for any inventory manager.
-Unfortunately, as soon as the information is calculated, it will begin to fall out of date because items can move between categories due to changes in demand or cost.
-This can then lead to unsuitable levels of stock being ordered and consequential stockouts or excess stock situations occurring.
+However, analysing and classifying every inventory item is time-consuming for any inventory manager.
+Unfortunately, as soon as the information is calculated, it will become outdated because items can move between categories due to changes in demand or cost.
+This can then lead to the ordering of unsuitable levels of stock, resulting in stockouts or excess stock.

 Dynamic inventory classification